-Domestic migration out of Cleveland is unfavorable for multifamily and office demand.
-Employment growth in Cleveland was below national rates over the past five years, but wage growth was greater than national rates over the same period.
+A recent increase in domestic migration into Minneapolis has been favorable for multifamily and office demand.
+Employment growth in Minneapolis lagged national employment growth over the past five years, but wage growth in the market exceeded national rates over the same time period.

 Multifamily rents are rising, primarily in the Renter-by-Necessity asset class.
-Overall occupancy has been rising fairly steadily since late 2017, but Lifestyle occupancy has fluctuated a lot during that same period.
-Multifamily completions peaked in 2015, but there are still a number of projects in the pipeline.
+Overall occupancy has been slowly falling since late 2016, but still remains high around 97%.
+Multifamily completions peaked in 2018, but there are still a number of projects in the pipeline.
 Office fundamentals remain positive, with class A & A+ asking rates significantly higher than B and C assets.
-Cleveland only has about 1.4% of sq. ft. under construction as a percentage of existing stock, and most of that new supply will be added in the Medina County submarket.
+Minneapolis has about 2% of office sq. ft. under construction as a percentage of existing stock, and most of that new supply will be added in the Minneapolis CBD and Southeast submarkets.